madshuttlecock/structural-variations/README.md

 ## Results

 We developed a Python3 script for visualizing read coverage by haplotype and breakpoints.
 It works on a `bam` file and produces pictures in `png` format.
 It creates visualizations of every chromosome and also a zoom-in of all possible breakage-fusion bridge events.

+The script can be used as a console script (`script.py`) and also all functions can be imported in Python3 separately (just import `counter.py`).

 ### Manual